dtvangogh/printf/README.md

 | _printf.c          | this file contains the _printf function.
 It uses variadic functions to accept an indefinite number of arguments.|
 | get_specifier.c    | This file contains the type structure that acts as a door to the formatter functions.
 It checks to see which specifier function is needed.   |
 | print_functions.c  | This file contains all the functions that are used to complete mandatory formatter functions.
-The functions included are as followed: print_char - prints a character. print_string - prints a string. print_integer - prints an integer up to 10 digits.
+The functions included are as followed: print_char - prints a character.print_string - prints a string. print_integer - prints an integer up to 10 digits.
 _printchar - uses to display each digit in an integer. no_specifier - used to print a string when there is no specifier.|
 |advanced_print_functions.c | This file contains type formatters for %r, %R, and %b.
-The functions included are as followed: print_reverse - prints a string in reverse. print_rot13 - prints a string with rot13 encryption.
-_putrot13 - rot13s each character individually.
-find_binary - finds the binary value of an integer. print_binary - prints the binary value of an integer.
+The functions included are as followed:print_reverse - prints a string in reverse.print_rot13 - prints a string with rot13 encryption._putrot13 - rot13s each character individually.find_binary - finds the binary value of an integer.print_binary - prints the binary value of an integer.